takipi/api-client/README.md

 Utility functions wrap commonly used API operation sets into a single function.
 For example, the [`LabelUtil.createLabelsIfNotExists`](api-client-util/src/main/java/com/takipi/api/client/util/label/LabelUtil.java#L35) method first makes an API call to list all labels for a given environment, then compares that list with a list of new labels, calling the create label API for each label that does not already exist.
 Several individual API calls are wrapped into a single convenience method.

-The OverOps API Client and utility functions make it easy to access data, extend the functionality of OverOps, and integrate OverOps data with other platforms without having to manually make and parse HTTP requests.
+The OverOps API Client and utility functions make it easy to access data, extend the functionality of OverOps, and integrate OverOps with other platforms without having to manually make and parse HTTP requests.

 ## Getting Started